FluxAugur/disciplesofcode/source/_posts/2014-04-02-a-ruby-primer-part-6-numbers.markdown

 ### Numbers in Ruby

 Ruby allows us to work with a variety of number systems, including decimal (integers and floats), binary, hexadecimal, and others.
 Integers can be any whole number.
 Floats can be any floating point number (containing a decimal), but *cannot* begin with a decimal - you must use a leading zero (e.g. 0.1234, not .1234).
 Binary numbers must begin with 0b (e.g. 0b1010) and hexadecimal numbers must begin with 0x (e.g. 0x10AF).
-We can create negative numbers by using the unary '-' operator (a positive value is always assumed, but you can specify the unary '+' operator, if you wish).
+We can create negative numbers by using the unary negative '-' operator (a positive value is always assumed, but you can specify the unary positive '+' operator, if you wish).
 [Wikipedia article on unary operations](http://en.wikipedia.org/wiki/Unary_operation)

 From IRB, let's see number literals in action.